WREX: News operation

 WREX had a unique partnership with The Rockford Register Star, the city's daily newspaper.
 Staff of the newspaper would appear on WREX's news programs.
 In return, the newspaper promotes upcoming news stories and programming on Channel 13.
 WREX also has a partnership with Mid-West Family Broadcasting radio stations in the Rockford market.
 WREX provides weather reports for the stations and in return the radio stations provide promotion for WREX's programming.

 WREX began to air newscasts in high-definition on December 12, 2010, the second in the Rockford market after WIFR and the third in the Quincy Newspapers station group after KWWL and WKOW.

 On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including WREX, and replacing them with a "weather hub" produced by The Weather Channel, which AMG also owns.

-On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WREX).
-On August 8, 2025, it was announced that AMG would sell 12 of its stations, including WREX, to Gray Media for $171 million; in the Rockford market, this would create a de facto triopoly with WIFR-LD and WSLN.

 Technical information

 Subchannels

 The station's signal is multiplexed: